EdmundLeex/asteroid-js/Readme.md

 # Supersonic Paper Plane
-A full stack js game, built with Ruby on Rails and JavaScript.
+A full stack JavaScript game, built with Ruby on Rails and JavaScript.

 ## How to Play
 [games.edmundleex.us][game]